IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 If necessary for processing, the Receiver shall retrieve Resources referenced by absolute URLs in the FHIR Bundle Resource.

-The Receiver may extract the embedded pre-rendered report(s) in DiagnosticReport.presentedForm.data, store them and substitute the corresponding DiagnosticReport.presentedForm with a URL (i.e. DiagnosticReport.presentedForm.url) instead.
+The Receiver may extract the embedded rendered report(s) in DiagnosticReport.presentedForm.data, store them and substitute the corresponding DiagnosticReport.presentedForm with a URL (i.e. DiagnosticReport.presentedForm.url) instead.
 The Receiver shall maintain the integrity of the report if the report is extracted.

 If the Receiver encounters any errors or if any validation fails, the Receiver shall return an appropriate error.